 In her waste management role, she is working with county supervisors on regulations and legislation affecting Orange County waste.
 At 32, she hasn’t ruled out the possibility of someday running for public office.

 “Working on sustainability issues feels good, it feels right,” she said.
-“I keep remembering that quote, ‘We do not inherit the Earth from our ancestors, we borrow it from our children.’ ”
+“I keep recalling the quote, ‘We do not inherit the Earth from our ancestors, we borrow it from our children.’ ”